agarcia169/4306-Donaldson-Project/wikiDocs/wikiDoc4.md

 ### Design goals

-Our current design goals are to have a functioning system that can
+Our current design goals are to have a functioning system that

 - Can search through a database looking for a company.
 - will return the data if the company is present.